Ph.D. Degrees Awarded, Early Christian Studies

 The Revd Panayiotis E. Papageorgiou (May 1995): "A Theological Analysis of Selected Themes in the Homilies of St. John Chrysostom on the Epistle of St. Paul to the Romans."
 Dr Papageorgiou is protopresbyter, Holy Transfiguration Greek Orthodox Church, Marietta, GA.

 The Revd Joseph Torchia, O.P.
 (May 1995): "The Theological Significance of the Doctrine of Creatio ex nihilo in St. Augustine's Anti-Manichean Polemic."
 Dr Torchia is Professor of Philosophy at Providence College, Providence, RI (with a joint appointment in the Department of Theology) and Associate Editor of The Thomist.
-Among his publications are the books Plotinus, Tolma, and Descent of Being: An Exposition and Analysis (New York, NY: Peter Lang, 1993); Creatio ex nihilo and the Theology of St Augustine: the Anti-Manichaean Polemic and Beyond (New York, NY: Peter Lang, 1999); Exploring Personhood: An Introduction to the Philosophy of Human Nature (Lanham, MD: Rowman & Littlefield, 2008); Restless Mind: Curiositas and the Scope of Inquiry in St. Augustine's Psychology (Milwaukee, WI: Marquette University Press, 2013); and Creation and Contingency in Early Patristic Thought.
-The Beginning of All Things (Lanham/Boulder/New York/London: Lexington Books, 2019).
+Among his publications are the books Plotinus, Tolma, and Descent of Being: An Exposition and Analysis (New York, NY: Peter Lang, 1993); Creatio ex nihilo and the Theology of St Augustine: the Anti-Manichaean Polemic and Beyond (New York, NY: Peter Lang, 1999); Exploring Personhood: An Introduction to the Philosophy of Human Nature (Lanham, MD: Rowman & Littlefield, 2008); Restless Mind: Curiositas and the Scope of Inquiry in St. Augustine's Psychology (Milwaukee, WI: Marquette University Press, 2013); Creation and Contingency in Early Patristic Thought.
+The Beginning of All Things (Lanham/Boulder/New York/London: Lexington Books, 2019); and Plotinus and Augustine on the Mid-Rank of Soul.
+Navigating Two Worlds (Lanham/Boulder/New York/London: Lexington Books, 2023).

 Sr Gertrude Gillette, O.S.B.
 (May 1996): "The Glory of God in Augustine's Enarrationes in psalmos."
 Sister Gertrude served as Associate Professor of Theology at Ave Maria University in Naples, FL, and is now superior of the Benedictines of Mary Queen of Peace in Mount Holly, NC.

 The Very Revd Michael A. Mascari, O.P.
 (May 1996): "Zeno, Gaudentius, and Chromatius: the Dynamics of Preaching in Northern Italy."
-Father Mascari previously served as Prior Provincial of the Dominican Province of Albert the Great (with its headquarters in Chicago, IL) and Chairman of the Board of Trustees of Providence College, Providence, RI.
-He is currently Socius for the Intellectual Life of the Order of Preachers.
+Father Mascari is Vice President and Academic Dean, Aquinas Institute of Theology, St. Louis, MO.
+He previously served as Prior Provincial of the Dominican Province of Albert the Great (with its headquarters in Chicago, IL) and Chairman of the Board of Trustees of Providence College, Providence, RI.

 Stanley P. Rosenberg (May 1999): "Christianizing the Cosmos: Intellectual and Popular Cosmology in Saint Augustine."
 Dr Rosenberg is a member of the Theology Faculty at Oxford University and Director of the Centre for Scholarship and Christianity, also in Oxford.

 Cornelia Horn (May 2001): "Beyond Theology: the Career of Peter the Iberian in the Christological Controversies of Fifth-Century Palestine."
-Dr Horn has been appointed to a Heisenberg Professorship in "Languages and Cultures of the Christian Orient" at the University of Halle.
+Dr. Horn is Professor of Eastern Christianity at the Martin Luther University, Halle-Wittenberg.
 She is author of Asceticism and Christological Controversy in Fifth-Century Palestine: the Career of Peter the Iberian (Oxford and New York, NY: Oxford University Press, 2006).

 Demetrios S. Katos (May 2001): "Palladius of Helenopolis: Origenist Monk and Writer of the Fifth Century."
-Dr Katos is Dean of the Hellenic College and Professor of Religious Studies at Holy Cross Greek Orthodox School of Theology.
+Dr Katos is Director of Giving and College Initiatives at Northeastern Univesrsity, Boston, MA.
 His book Palladius of Helenopolis, The Origenist Advocate was published by Oxford University Press in 2012.

 Robert E. Winn (January 2002): "The Theology of Eusebius of Emesa."
 Dr Winn is Professor of History at Northwestern College, Orange City, Iowa.
 He is author of Eusebius of Emesa: Church and Theology in the Mid-Fourth Century (Washington, DC: Catholic University of America Press, 2011).
 He is currently turning his attention to early medieval historiography, and to Bede in particular; and he hopes to produce a volume of Eusebius of Emesa's sermons translated into English.